Information For Parents

 The Governing Body’s agreed Behaviour Principles and the school’s policies on Behaviour and Discipline (including bullying) and details of the Behaviour Strategy are available on the school website.

-• Our SENDCo is Kirsten Harvey.
+• Our SENDCo is Kirsten Hardey.

 For children who have particular difficulties in their learning or physical disability, provision is made for them to receive extra help.
 Many children need extra support at some time during their period with us.
 Where possible we provide additional help and resources for children with such difficulties from within the school’s allocated budget.
 Where needs are more severe or long term we are able to assess the needs more formally and apply for extra funds.